sosualfred/sosualfred/README.md

 👨🏾‍💻 Full-stack Developer & Mobile App Developer
 -------------------------------------------

-🌇 Ghanaian Native, deploying end-to-end web and mobile app solutions that help businesses scale while saving time and cost over the past 6 years.
+A passionate developer deploying end-to-end web and mobile app solutions that help businesses scale while saving time and cost over the past 6 years.

 First and foremost, I love writing code.
 Ever since writing my first program in JavaScript and manipulating it to produce the desired output, I have been obsessed with the idea of using software to solve practical problems.
 Software engineering is a never-ending puzzle that I am passionately engaged in solving.
 I believe in the power of programming to transform and improve the lives of people around the world.